aklein-dex/arbiluna/README.md

 ### Local invocation

-In order to test out the functions locally, you can invoke them with the following command:
+In order to test out the function locally, you can invoke it with the following command:

 ```
 npm run sls:local